Thomas Edison: Expansion and competition

 Parallel to expanding competition between Edison and the AC companies was rising public furor over a series of deaths in the spring of 1888 caused by pole mounted high voltage alternating current lines.
 This turned into a media frenzy against high voltage alternating current and the seemingly greedy and callous lighting companies that used it.
-Edison took advantage of the public perception of AC as dangerous, and joined with self-styled New York anti-AC crusader Harold P. Brown in a propaganda campaign, aiding Brown in the public electrocution of animals with AC, and supported legislation to control and severely limit AC installations and voltages (to the point of making it an ineffective power delivery system) in what was now being referred to as a "war of the currents".
-The development of the electric chair was used in an attempt to portray AC as having a greater lethal potential than DC and smear Westinghouse, via Edison colluding with Brown and Westinghouse's chief AC rival, the Thomson-Houston Electric Company, to ensure the first electric chair was powered by a Westinghouse AC generator.
+Edison took advantage of the public perception of AC as dangerous, and joined with self-styled New York anti-AC crusader Harold P. Brown in a propaganda campaign, aiding Brown in the public electrocution of animals with AC, and supported legislation to control and severely limit AC installations and voltages in what was now being referred to as a "war of the currents".
+Edison was opposed to capital punishment, but starting in 1887, he began to support the development of an electric chair powered by Westinghouse AC (Note: Edison used the term "Westinghoused" to refer to death by high-voltage alternating current.) in an attempt to smear the AC industry.

-Edison was becoming marginalized in his own company having lost majority control in the 1889 merger that formed Edison General Electric.
-In 1890 he told president Henry Villard he thought it was time to retire from the lighting business and moved on to an iron ore refining project that preoccupied his time.
-Edison's dogmatic anti-AC values were no longer controlling the company.
-By 1889 Edison's Electric's own subsidiaries were lobbying to add AC power transmission to their systems and in October 1890 Edison Machine Works began developing AC-based equipment.
+Despite his own experiments with AC, Edison was out-competed and AC became the industry standard.
+He began to be marginalized in his own company.
+In 1890 he told president Henry Villard he thought it was time to retire from the lighting business.
 Cut-throat competition and patent battles were bleeding off cash in the competing companies and the idea of a merger was being put forward in financial circles.
-With the Edison company winning its electric lamp patent infringement cases, Villard began to float the idea of acquiring one of Edison's AC rivals, thereby eliminating many of the further costly patent case and gaining control of that companies AC patents.
+With the Edison company winning its electric lamp patent infringement cases, Villard began to float the idea of acquiring one of Edison's AC rivals, thereby eliminating many of the further costly patent case and gaining control of that company's AC patents.
 In 1892 Villard teamed up with J. P. Morgan to engineer a merger of Edison General Electric with its main alternating current based rival, The Thomson-Houston Company.
-For Villiard and Edison General Electric the plan backfired.
-Morgan decided Thomson-Houston was the more valuable of the two companies, ousted Villiard, and put the Thomson-Houston board in charge of the new company, now called General Electric.
+For Villard and Edison General Electric the plan backfired.
+Morgan decided Thomson-Houston was the more valuable of the two companies, ousted Villard, and put the Thomson-Houston board in charge of the new company, now called General Electric.
 General Electric now controlled three-quarters of the US electrical business and would compete with Westinghouse for the AC market.

-Edison put on a brave face, noting to the media how his stock had gained value in the deal, but privately he was bitter that his company and all of his patents had been turned over to the competition.
+Edison publicly emphasized the financial gain he received from the deal, but privately he had lost interest in the business of illumination.
 He served as a figurehead on the company's board of directors for a few years before selling his shares.